-NOTE 4 - AT-THE-MARKET ("ATM") SALES AGREEMENT WITH HCW
+NOTE 4 - AT-THE-MARKET ("ATM") SALES AGREEMENT

+- a.
 In September 2020, the Company entered into an ATM sales agreement with H.C.
-Wainwright & Co., LLC ("HCW"), pursuant to which the Company is entitled, at its sole discretion, to offer and sell through HCW, acting as sales agent, ADSs having an aggregate offering price of up to \$25.0 million throughout the period during which the ATM facility remains in effect.
+Wainwright & Co., LLC ("HCW"), pursuant to which the Company was entitled, at its sole discretion, to offer and sell through HCW, acting as sales agent, ADSs having an aggregate offering price of up to \$25.0 million throughout the period during which the ATM facility remained in effect.
 The Company agreed to pay HCW a commission of 3.0% of the gross proceeds from the sale of ADSs under the facility.

-During the three months period ended March 31, 2021, the Company issued a total of 482,983 ADSs for total gross proceeds of \$1.4 million.
-Subsequent to March 31, 2021 and through the date of this report, the Company issued a total of 2,504,633 ADSs for total gross proceeds of \$12.0 million.
-From the effective date of the agreement through the date of this report, 5,623,349 ADSs were sold under the program for total gross proceeds of approximately \$19.4 million, leaving an available balance under the facility of approximately \$5.6 million as of the date of this report.
+In September 2021, the Company terminated the agreement.
+During 2021, the Company issued a total of 4,745,368 ADSs under the agreement for total gross proceeds of \$18.5 million.
+From the effective date of the agreement through its termination, 7,381,101 ADSs were sold under the program for total gross proceeds of approximately \$24.5 million. - b.
+In September 2021, the Company entered into a new \$25.0 million ATM sales agreement with HCW under substantially identical terms to the previous agreement.
+From the effective date of the new agreement through the issuance date of this report, 187,487 ADSs were sold under the program for total gross proceeds of approximately \$0.5 million.